Mortgage Recast Definition

 - The average interest rate payable by the borrower gets in line with the expected rate of interest payable.

-- Re-qualifying for a new loan becomes a tedious job and hence the process of mortgage recasting removes the administrative works of obtaining a new loan.
+- Re-qualifying for a new loan becomes a tedious job, and hence the process of mortgage recasting removes the administrative works of obtaining a new loan.

 Mortgage Recasting Cons

-- The process of mortgage recasting doesn’t shortage the time period the term of the loan hence unlike refinancing; it doesn’t reduce the loan period.
+- The process of mortgage recasting doesn’t shortage the time period the term of the loan; hence unlike refinancing, it doesn’t reduce the loan period.

-- Though the interest payments get reduced due to recasting, the drawback is that it makes more of your money get types up in the mortgage and hence there are chances of liquidity crunch.
+- Though the interest payments get reduced due to recasting, the drawback is that it makes more of your money get types up in the mortgage, and hence there are chances of liquidity crunch.

 - Recasting involves charges like fees, administrative charges, etc., and hence the financing fees burden increases.

 The above discussion clearly showed that a mortgage recasting is different from refinancing due to the above-mentioned reasons.
-Also, mortgage recasting has provided an easy way to the borrowers in order to reduce the interest burden over a period of time by keeping the maturity period the same and to lower the principal repayment every month after providing a lump sum amount of principal payment in advance to the lender.
+Also, mortgage recasting has provided an easy way for the borrowers in order to reduce the interest burden over a period of time by keeping the maturity period the same and to lower the principal repayment every month after providing a lump sum amount of principal payment in advance to the lender.